xingyaoww/code-act/README.md

 - **Interaction Interface**:
   - [Chat-UI for chat interface + MongoDB for chat history](#via-chat-ui)
   - OR [simple Python script](#via-simple-python-script)
-- **Code Execution Engine**: This service will starts an [API](#start-your-code-execution-engine) that accepts code execution requests from Chat-UI or the Python script, then starts an individual docker container to execute code for *each* chat session.
+- **Code Execution Engine**: This service will start an [API](#start-your-code-execution-engine) that accepts code execution requests from Chat-UI or the Python script, then starts an individual docker container to execute code for *each* chat session.

-🌟 **If you have access to a Kubernetes cluster**: You can follow [our kubernetes setup guide](docs/KUBERNETES_DEPLOY.md) that allows you do spin up all of these components using one command!
+🌟 **If you have access to a Kubernetes cluster**: You can follow [our Kubernetes setup guide](docs/KUBERNETES_DEPLOY.md) that allows you to spin up all of these components using one command!

-Follow the guide below to setup with Docker.
+Follow the guide below to set up with Docker.

 ### Serve the Model using vLLM into OpenAI Compatible API